Replica of The Susan Constant, Godspeed, and Discovery

-On the brink of failure, Jamestown had a difficult time dealing with the famine, conflict, and disease among the Native American tribes.
-After a new group of settlers arrived in 1610, Tobacco became Virginia’s first profitable export, and a period of peace followed the marriage of colonist John Rolfe to Pocahontas, the daughter of an Algonquian chief.
-(According to John Smith, Pocahontas had rescued him from death in 1607 by her father).
-King James I dissolved the Virginia Company and made Virginia into an official crown colony, with Jamestown as its capital, in 1624.
-(History.com, 2010).
+Accused of mutiny during the settling of Jamestown, John Smith was imprisoned on the Susan Constant.
+According to sources, he was able to communicate with some of the ship's passengers along the voyages to Jamestown.
+On June 10th, Smith was finally released from the first prison of Virginia aboard the Susan Constant.
+Soon after, Smith was part of the effort to overthrow colony president Edward Wingfield (biography.com, 2014).
+After a new group of settlers arrived in 1610, tobacco became Virginia’s first profitable export, and a period of peace followed the marriage of colonist John Rolfe to Pocahontas, the daughter of an Algonquian chief Powhatan.
+King James I dissolved the Virginia Company and made Virginia into an official crown colony, with Jamestown as its capital, in 1624 (History.com, 2010).

 After the initial settlement, the Susan Constant and The Godspeed made several more trips between Jamestown and England in the service of the Virginia Company.
 Afterward, they made have returned to service as colliers, or ships for transporting coal.
 The Discovery was purchased by the Muscovy Company and continued to trade around Virginia, and the last mention of it was around 1611.

 The Commonwealth of Virginia financed $2.14 million for the creation of a replica of the Susan Constant.
 The production of the replica, completed in 1991, was led by Robert G.C.
 Fee, the Naval Architect for the Newport News Shipbuilding Company.
 Valuable information on the original Susan Constant's dimensions came from court documents detailed a minor collision between the ship and another on the River Thames.
 The Susan Constant replica sailed around Chesapeake Bay in 2007 as part of the Jamestown settlement's 400th anniversary celebrations.